FREE Case Review (866) 588-0600

 Uterine Cancer Deaths Rising Among Black Women: NCI Study

-The study's authors found that, between 2010 and 2017, deaths of women from all racial and ethnic groups from uterine cancer overall increased by 1.8% per year.
-Deaths from non-endometroid subtypes of uterine cancer -- which are more aggressive than endometrioid cancers -- increased by 2.7% per year, whereas endometrioid cancer mortality rates were stable during this period.
+The study’s authors found that, between 2010 and 2017, deaths of women from all racial and ethnic groups from cancer overall increased by 1.8% per year.
+Deaths from non-endometroid subtypes of uterine cancer — which are more aggressive than endometrioid cancers — increased by 2.7% per year, whereas endometrioid cancer mortality rates were stable during this period.

 Symptoms of Uterine Cancer

-Women with uterine cancer may experience the following signs and symptoms:
+According to the 2023 report of Cleveland Clinic, women with this cancer may experience the following signs and symptoms [11]:

 • Unusual vaginal bleeding, spotting, or discharge